-Keeping your personal data like your passwords, bank account info, card details, and documents safe has been priority for a long time now.
+Keeping your personal data like your passwords, bank account info, card details, and documents safe has been a priority for a long time now.
 But with cyber attacks on an exponential increase, it is becoming that much more important to protect yourself and those around you by safeguarding data the right way.

 Here are some often missed but crucial steps to help you do just that.

 Don’t like seeing those Windows, Android, or iOS updates on your devices?
 You’re not alone.
 Installing updates sometimes take so long that you might be tempted to skip them.
 Don’t, though.
 These timely updates are critical for the safety of your devices as they often come with important security patches.
 Not installing them is a recipe for disaster as you’re voluntarily putting your devices and data at risk!